 Overall, the radix heap is probably a good choice in cases where it can be used, specifically for small integer input.
 Otherwise, the quickheap is significantly faster than binary/d-ary heaps, especially as \(n\) grows.
 This is primarily because of its better cache efficiency and corresponding I/O complexity: Binary/d-ary heaps must access \(O(\log n)\) memory locations and have a cache miss (of cost \(\sqrt {2^i}\), see this blog on The Myth of RAM) at each layer \(i\), whereas the quickheap pushes to one of \(O(\log n)\) known (cached) locations, pops from a single location, and has memory-efficient partitioning as well.

-Still TODO Link to heading
+6 Still TODO Link to heading

-- I have not yet implemented the ideas from the randomized quickheap Navarro et al. (2011) to prevent the worst-case quadratic growth.
+- Implement the ideas from the randomized quickheap Navarro et al. (2011) to

 - Prim’s minimal spanning tree algorithm (wikipedia) is a case where the radix heap will not work, and might be a good case to show the improvement of the quickheap over d-ary heaps.
-But again, this needs some graphs to test on.

 - Are there non-graph applications of heaps?
 Things like an ’event queue’ come to mind: when processing a sorted list of intervals, we push the end of the interval after processing the start.
 But again a radix heap (or even a bucket heap) is probably better here, unless the timestamps are very high precision.